 Candidates must meet eligibility requirements, and are subject to a rigorous review and interview process.
 It will be awarded to a mature woman enrolled in a training or educational program, which will result in a career change.
 Consideration will be given to special circumstances that have been overcome and the goals of the applicant.
-The Vital Impact Scholarships are approximately $1,000.00.
+The Vital Impact Scholarships are up to $2,000.00.

 Congratulations to 2 deserving recipients in 2013!

 Read below to learn more about the six women awarded Vital Impact Scholarships in 2012

 Barbara Broussard – Greenfield Community College – Resident of Greenfield, MA

 After being in a very controlling and abusive marriage for many years, Barbara uprooted herself and had the courage to leave her violent past with just the clothes on her back.
 She is now in her second year of a two year program to earn her Associate’s Degree in Human Services.
 Barbara is determined to use her life experiences and sense of humor coupled with her education to help other women who struggle with abusive relationships and other challenges.
 For over two decades, she put her two children first, as she wanted the best for them.
 Incredibly, she and her daughter will both graduate next May, her daughter from a four year college.
 We are both excited and honored to assist her with her bright future.

 Liisa Budge-Johnson – Curry College – Resident of Hanson, MA